paradox-tt/TVP_Nomination_Bot/README.md

 The system is designed around three (3) sources of validators.
   <ol>
     <li> Partners - These validators are always selected providing that they are nominable*.</li>
     <li> Preferred Validators - This is a list of validators that are chosen manually and specified in Settings.
-The system relies on them as a fall-back in the even that there aren't sufficient candidates in the subsequent list.</li>
+The system relies on them in the event that there aren't sufficient candidates in the subsequent list (3).</li>
     <li> Thousand Validator Candidates - These validators are automatically retrieved from the thousand validator system.
       These candidates must:
       <ol>
         <li>Have no faults</li>
         <li>Issued all pending payouts</li>
-        <li>Not already be part of the active set</li>
+        <li>Not part of the active set at time of the check</li>
-        <li>Commission is within the range as specified</li>
+        <li>Commission is within the range as specified in Settings</li>
       </ol>
     </li>
     </oL>